Skip to main content

 Product Description Cloud Databases

-You can work with cloud databases in control panel through Cloud Database API or Terraform.
+You can work with cloud databases in the control panel, via the Cloud Databases API or Terraform (except OpenSearch).

 The product supports user types and roles, projects and project limits and quotas.